ec20726/cloudgroup25/README.md

 # cloudgroup25
 Mini Project - Group 25

-## If you setting up a database for this app please use the following SQL:
+## If you are setting up a database for this app please use the following SQL:

 To create the database
 ```